iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/root.md

 - Sets the caller as the _chain owner_.
 - Deploys all the core contracts.

-### `deployContract(ph ProgramHash, ds Description, nm Name)`
+### `deployContract(ph ProgramHash, nm Name, ds Description)`

-Deploys a non-EVM smart contract on the chain if the caller has deploy permission.
+Deploys a non-EVM smart contract on the chain if the caller has deployment permission.

 #### Parameters

 - `ph` (`[32]byte`): The hash of the binary _blob_ (that has been previously stored in the [`blob` contract](blob.md)).
+- `nm` (`string`): The name of the contract to be deployed, used to calculate the contract's _hname_.
+The hname must be unique among all contract hnames in the chain.
 - `ds` (`string`): Description of the contract to be deployed.

-- `nm` (`string`): The name of the contract to be deployed, used to calculate the contract's _hname_.
-The name must be unique among all contract names in the chain.
+Any other parameters that are passed to the deployContract function will be passed on to the `init` function of the smart contract being deployed.
+Note that this means that the init parameter names cannot be the above ones, as they will have been filtered out.

 ### `grantDeployPermission(dp AgentID)`